Flare576/sturdy-octo-tribble/README.md

 Firstly, the idea:

 A tool that:
+- System goals
-- Integrates with Bamboo for user data
+  - Integrates with Bamboo (Harvest/Forecast?) for user data
+- APL goals
+  - Note taking during APL meetings
+  - Easily hand-off notes when APL assignment changes
+- Allocation team goals
+  - View Roles (special tags)
 - Allows talent and APL's to see a universal set of "tags"
   - Tags can be skills, categories, interests, etc.
   - Tags can have relationships to other tags, such as "is a", "is like", or others